-Cost comprises direct materials and, where applicable, direct labor costs and those overheads that have been incurred in bringing the inventories to their present location and condition.
+Cost comprises direct materials and, where applicable, direct labour costs and those overheads that have been incurred in bringing the inventories to their present location and condition.
 Cost is calculated using the weighted average cost method.
-Net realisable value represents the estimated selling price for product based on forecast metal price, less estimated costs to complete production and marketing, selling and distribution costs necessary to make the sale.
+The net realisable value represents the estimated selling price for a product based on forecast metal price, less estimated costs to complete production and marketing, selling and distribution costs necessary to make the sale.